michidk/multiform/README.md

 ## How it works

 This tool parses [Jinja](https://palletsprojects.com/p/jinja/) templates and instantiates the according to the architecture file.
 This file is a YAML file that generically describes the required cloud infrastructure.
-The templates have definition (YAML) files that describe the structure, inputs and platforms to the Terraform-Jinja (`.tf.j2`) templates.
+The templates have definition (YAML) files that describe the structure, inputs and supported platforms of the Terraform-Jinja (`.tf.j2`) files.
 All YAML files are validated with [Cerberus](https://docs.python-cerberus.org/en/stable/) schemes.

 Example architecture file: